xogeny/salvage/README.md

 | `salvage` (use `_id`) | 30ms | 13ms |
 | `salvage` (`sameKey`) | 490ms | 492ms |

-The main thing to focus on in this chart is the fact that running `salvage` in this case took no more than 70% longer than testing for object equality using the `default` key function.
-You can also see that a couple of ther key functions were used and the default key function is quite performant vs. more case specific key functions.
+The main thing to focus on in this chart is the fact that running `salvage` with its default options took no more than 70% longer than testing for object equality using the `default` key function.
+You can also see that a couple of other key functions were used and the default key function is quite performant vs. more case specific key functions.

 You might think...oh, deep object equality checks are faster.
 So what do I need `salvage` for?